-As indicated above and in the chart on the following page, the number of patient days has declined since 2015.
-This downsizing was planned as construction of the new 50-bed nursing home was nearing completion.
-This will allow MVHS to continue as a regional nursing home, focusing on those clients with the highest acuity level of care.
+The new 50-bed nursing home facility was completed in 2016.
+This has allowed MVHS to continue as a regional nursing home, focusing on those clients with the highest acuity level of care.
 Since moving to the new facility, the census per day has remained near or at capacity at 49 or 50, with staffing levels set to provide the appropriate care for patients.